LeSasse/pymute/README.md

 (check `cargo --version`).
 You can follow instructions here to install rust and its toolchain: https://www.rust-lang.org/tools/install

+You can install `pymute` via cargo crom [crates.io](https://crates.io/crates/pymute).

-You can install `pymute` via cargo from GitHub as:
+Alternatively, you can install `pymute` via cargo from GitHub as:
 ```
 cargo install --git https://github.com/LeSasse/pymute.git
 ```